refractionPOINT/lce_doc/docs/qs-sase.md

 #### Prevent Use of a Service
 Let's say we want to prevent users on mobile devices from accessing Dropbox.
-Assuming mobile users are tagged as `mobile` as it can be done either manually, through a D&R rule or through the tags of an Installation Key.
+Assuming mobile users are tagged as `mobile` as it can be done either manually, through a D&R rule, or through the tags of an Installation Key.

 This is the `dns` policy: